datacarpentry/shell-genomics/_episodes/03-working-with-files.md

 ~~~
 {: .bash}

-Some navigation commands in `less`
+Some navigation commands in `less`:

 | key     | action |
 | ------- | ---------- |